microsoft/ANCE/README.md

 ```
 commands/run_train_dpr.sh
 ```
 During training, the evaluation metrics will be printed to tensorboards each time it receives new training data.
+Alternatively, you could check the metrics in the dumped file "ann_ndcg_#" in the directory specified by "model_ann_data_dir" in commands/run_ann_data_gen_dpr.sh each time new training data is generated.

 ## Results
 The run_train.sh and run_ann_data_gen.sh files contain the command with the parameters we used for passage ANCE(FirstP), document ANCE(FirstP) and document ANCE(MaxP)